mloubout/SC20Paper/paper.md

 u_t = Eq(tau.forward,  model.damp *  (tau + s * (l * diag(div(v.forward)) + mu * (grad(v.forward) + grad(v.forward).T))))
 ```

 The `SymPy` expressions created by these commands can be displayed with `sympy.pprint` as shown in Figure #PrettyElas\.
 This representation reflects perfectly the mathematics while still providing computational portability and efficiency through the Devito compiler.
+The complete generated code for the elastic wave equation with and without MPI is made available at [CodeSample] in `elastic-so8.c` and `elastic-so8-mpi.c.

 #### Figure: {#PrettyElas}
 ![](./Figures/vel_symb.png){width=100%}